 And finally, there’s the all-important tater tot layer.
 You can use any kind you’d like, though if you go for an organic brand, they’re likely to be made with all-natural ingredients and have less sodium.
 You’ll find these in the frozen foods section of supermarkets and natural foods stores.

 Some traditional hot dish casseroles have the tots arranged in rows, like little soldiers.
-I made it that way the first time, but felt it was kind of tedious; honestly, I like how it looks when they’re just tossed onto the top and rest on the casserole this way and that, and not just out of laziness.
+I made it that way the first time, but it felt tedious; honestly, I like how it looks when they’re just tossed onto the top and rest on the casserole this way and that, and not just out of laziness.

 All you need to complement this filling casserole is a simple salad.
-Here you see it with a simple and delicious Spinach and Mango Salad with Cranberries and Cashews.
 Slaw goes quite well with it, or a platter of raw vegetables and dip.
 End the meal with fresh fruit.

 - 1 tablespoon olive oil